consensus-enterprises/ansible-role-aegir/README.md

 ## Role Tasks

-This role provides some stand-alone tasks to:
+This role provides various stand-alone task files in the tasks/ directory;

-* Generate and print a one-time login link for the installed Aegir system;
-* Override the Drush Binary with an alternative from the source repo.

-See the Example Playbook, below.
+although these could be executed separately, the intention is to use this role for end-to-end Aegir installation from scratch.
+See the [Aegir project documentation](https://docs.aegirproject.org/) to learn more about everyday Aegir operations.

 ## Dependencies

-- ergonlogic.drush (Installs Drush).
+For installation from git:

+  * See Requirements, above
+  * See dependencies listed under the various *_dependencies vars in defaults/main.yml

+Additionally, for .deb installation:

+  * apt
+  * debconf

 ## Example Playbook